corneliazy/ice_wedge_polygons/mask_rcnn/README.md

 ## Training

-Processing is done in Google Colab.
+Processing is done in Google Colab (https://colab.research.google.com/drive/1dZXOp04PL7oT70T4EzNkEjM2SULhNKZF?usp=sharing).
 The dataset for training has to be uploaded in a connected Google drive folder.

 The following steps are performed:
 1. Importing and cloning repositories